adonix-org/postrise/README.md

     </picture>
 </a>

 Get connected *FAST* with **Postrise**, a thread-safe Java library for developers to acquire pooled JDBC connections from PostgreSQL. **Postrise** provides a simple, object-oriented solution for configuring data sources while encouraging safe database access.
 The event-based architecture enables subscriptions to the data source lifecycle.
-Connection pooling is delegated to the exceptional [HikariCP](https://github.com/brettwooldridge/HikariCP) implementation.
+Connection pooling is handled by the exceptional [HikariCP](https://github.com/brettwooldridge/HikariCP) implementation.

 ![Code](./img/code.png)